-I always recommend parents to take their kids to their physical therapist or pediatricians as soon as they see them walking or running differently.
-However, several parents have contacted me asking how they can figure out if their kids are pronating.
+I always recommend parents to take their kids to their pediatricians or physical/occupational therapists as soon as they notice them walking or running differently.

 Did you know that flat feet can lead to long-term lower body conditions if not corrected in time?

 This type of orthotic is one of the most recommended by pediatricians and podiatrist in order to prevent overpronation.
-It was developed by Australian podiatrists specifically for treating kids who suffer from flat feet, rolled ankles, and over-pronation.
-One of the greatest advantages of this type of orthotics is how it can be fitted in most shoes including school shoes, sports shoes and dress shoes!
+It has been specifically developed by podiatrists for treating kids who suffer from flat feet, rolled ankles, and overpronation.
+One of the greatest advantages of this orthotic is how it can be fitted in most shoes including school shoes, sports shoes and dress shoes.

-There is a type of orthotic called Footminders which will greatly reduce or fully eliminate your kids’ pain.
-It comes with a built in arch support to prevent your kid’ feet from collapsing and a heel cup in the back to provide optimal ankle support.
+Both of these orthotics come with a built-in-arch support to prevent your kid’ feet from collapsing and a heel cup in the back to provide optimal ankle support.

 Please keep in mind that the orthotics and the shoes work together in trying to properly align your kids’ feet and legs.
-If you stand your child in the orthotics and you notice that your kids’ feet are still pronating, wait until you fit the orthotics inside the shoe and watch them walk.
+If you stand your child in the orthotics and you still notice that the feet are collapsing, wait until you fit the orthotics inside the shoe and watch them walk.

-If you already have the right of orthotic for your child, it’s time to find the correct type of shoes.
-If you haven’t find the correct type of orthotic, take a look at a post I wrote where I describe the best orthotics for children:What Type Of Features Must A Good Supportive Shoe Provide?
+If you already have the correct type of orthotic for your child, then it’s time to find the correct type of shoes.

 There are several features a shoe must provide in order to be suitable to be worn with an orthotic:

 - The shoes must come with a removable insole: If the shoes that you provide for your child don’t come with a removable insole, you won’t be able to FIT the orthotic inside the shoe.
-When we remove the inner sole of the shoe, we are opening for extra space to FIT the orthotic inside the shoe.
-If we leave the original inner sole in the shoe and put the orthotic on top, we will be raising our children’s feet too much which will give them the impression that their feet are coming out of the shoe.
+When you remove the inner sole of the shoe, you are allowing extra space to FIT the orthotic inside the shoe.
+If you leave the original inner sole in the shoe and fit the orthotic on top, you will be raising your children’s feet up and give them the impression that their feet are coming out of the shoe.

-- The shoes must provide a firm heel counter: Do you know what the heel counter of the shoe?
+- The shoes must provide a firm heel counter: Do you know what the heel counter of the shoe is?
 Take a look at the picture below or clarification.
 The heel counter of the shoe is the part of the shoe that provides ankle support.
-If you provide your child with a heel counter that is too flimsy, he/she won’t get any of the benefits that the orthotics have to offer.
+If you provide your child with a heel counter that is too soft, your child won’t get any of the benefits that the orthotics have to offer.

 - The shoe must provide a substantial, supportive sole: In order for the shoe to hold the orthotic in place and support your kids’ feet, the shoe must provide a substantial, supportive sole.

-- The shoe must be flexible and lightweight: While we want the shoe to be supportive, the shoe must be also lightweight and flexible to prevent your kids’ feet and legs from feeling tired.
+- The shoe must be flexible and lightweight: While we want the shoes to be supportive, the shoes must be lightweight and flexible tat the same time o prevent your kids’ feet and legs from easily getting tired.

-- The shoe must be deep: Shoes that are deep allow the orthotic to FIT deeply inside the shoe, which means that it won’t raise your kids’ feet up and give them the impression that their feet are coming out of the shoe.
+- The shoe must be deep: Shoes that are deep will allow the orthotic to fit deeply inside the shoes, which will prevent the top of your kids’ feet from rubbing against the top of the shoes.

-If we find a shoe that provides all of those features, we are guaranteed to provide our child with the best type of shoe that they can wear with their orthotics.
+If we find a shoe that provides all of those features, you are guaranteed to provide your child with the best type of shoe that they can wear with their orthotics.

-Remember that you MUST provide your child with the correct type of shoes if you want him/her to get the full benefits that the orthotics have to offer.
+Remember that you MUST provide your children with the correct type of shoes if you want them to get the full benefits that the orthotics have to offer.

 Below you can find a selection of the best shoes for a child that wears orthotics:

-These shoes are also available in different widths such as medium, wide, and extra wide, which will guarantee that will FIT the shape of your kids’ feet no matter the shape of them.
-Remember that orthotics do tend to take a lot of space inside the shoe which means you might have to end up with a wider shoe.
+These shoe styles are all available in different widths such as medium, wide, and extra wide, which will guarantee that they will fit the shape of your kids’ feet no matter how wide they are.
+Please keep in mind that orthotics tend to take a lot of space inside the shoes, which means that you might have to get a wider shoe for your child.

-Is there a particular shoe style you have found that works well with orthotics?
-Is there a particular orthotic type that has work well for your kids’ feet?
-Please share your thoughts and experiences below so we can all benefit from them!
+Is there another type of orthotic that has worked well for your kids’ feet?
+Please share your thoughts and experiences below so other parents can benefit from them!